What Tools or Instruments are Used to Test Internet Speeds?

 The problem is, multi-gigabit service speed test results would depend on how it is tested.
 Which may trigger unnecessary Quality of Service (QoS) or Experience (QoE) complaints and potential truck rolls, that subscribers may be charged for, increasing frustrations at both ends.

-Here are some real-life examples of one residential Internet Access Service being "tested" (or better yet, being checked) with different consumer devices and settings, using free software-based Ookla® Speedtest™ clients:
+Here are some real-life examples from one residential Internet Access Service being "tested" (or better yet, being checked) with different consumer devices and settings, using free software-based Ookla® Speedtest™ clients:

 Different devices and connection types can provide different Internet access speed test results!
 These screenshots show results for phones, tablets, routers, Apple TV, computers with Wi-Fi (2.5 and 5 GHz) and 1000BASE-T